HumanStewie/rasciirizer/README.md

 ./build/rasciirizer
 ```

-You can change output settings by changing the first parameter of `render()`.
+You can change output settings by changing the first parameter of `render()`, resolution can be changed in `<width, height>` template.
+It had to be templated so I can use `std::array` for framebuffer and zbuffer.
 More work will be made on making that more customizable and modular.

 Additional examples, with cool shapes like penger, pretzel and Miku(!)
 can be seen in `examples/` folder.
 All you need to do is `#include`